victorliu5296/victorliu5296.github.io/source/content/blog/math-blog/research-projects/Exact Taylor Projectile Motion.md

 \left\| x_{\text{projectile}}^{(i)} \right\|(t) := i! \left\| \sum_{k=0}^{n} \frac{t^{k-i}}{k!} s^{(k)} \right\|
 \]

-The norm is convex and nonnegative, and squaring preserves convexity.
+We can square this objective function to simplify: a nonnegative objective preserves ordering since monotonicity is preserved over the nonnegative real numbers.
 Also, scaling by a nonnegative constant does not affect the minimum either, so we'll drop the \( i! \) factor.
 Therefore, we minimize the following rational function, which is more specifically a Laurent polynomial in \( t \):

 \[
 \begin{aligned}